brainglobe/brainglobe.github.io/docs/source/tutorials/howto-process-for-template-building.md

 - `preprocessed/sub-<subject_id>/..._processed_mask.nii.gz` for each sample
 - `preprocessed-QC/sub-<subject_id>-mask-QC-grid.png` for each sample

-Each `nii.gz` file should also have a `_lrflip` equivalent, which contains images mirrored along the mid-sagittal plane.
+Each `nii.gz` file should also have a left-right flipped (`..._lrflip.nii.gz`) equivalent.
 This will result in a symmetric template despite asymmetry in the inputs.

 ## Inspect quality-control plots for preprocessing